vidjil/vidjil/doc/vidjil-algo.md

 ## Further clone analysis: V(D)J designation, CDR3 detection
-Note that such sequences must have been detected as a V(D)J (or V(D)J-like) recombination in the first pass: the `--label`, `-label-file`, or `--label-filter` options can not make appear a sequence that would be not retrieven while removing the thresholds with `--all`.
+Note that such sequences must have been detected as a V(D)J (or V(D)J-like) recombination in the first pass: the `--label`, `-label-file`, or `--label-filter` options can not detect a recombination that was not detected when removing all the thresholds with `--all`.
 To increase the sensitivity, see above the `--e-value` option, or, to look for non-recombined sequences, see above the experimental `1` sequence analysis.